SushilSurana/sdeproject/README.md

 # sdeproject
   Neural Data Completion for Relational Databases
-[Note]This is a replication of official repository of ReStore https://github.com/DataManagementLab/restore?msclkid=0979471ebdac11ec8c281947118c33d5

 # Go to your google drive and replicate this repository
 !git clone https://github.com/DataManagementLab/restore.git
 # Make destination forled if you wish to use persistent storage and move the code to desired folder